 The former Prince of Wales, succeeded Queen Elizabeth II, who was Patron of Holocaust Memorial Day Trust from our inception in 2005 until 2015.

-The Prince, accompanied by Her Royal Highness The Duchess of Cornwall, attended the official Holocaust Memorial Day UK Commemorative Ceremony in 2015, marking the 70th anniversary of the liberation of Auschwitz-Birkenau.
+His Royal Highness, accompanied by The former Duchess of Cornwall, attended the official Holocaust Memorial Day UK Commemorative Ceremony in 2015, marking the 70th anniversary of the liberation of Auschwitz-Birkenau.

-For HMD 2017, The Prince hosted a reception at St James’s Palace to honour survivors of the Holocaust, Nazi Persecution and the genocides which followed in Cambodia, Rwanda, Bosnia and Darfur.
+For HMD 2017, HRH hosted a reception at St James’s Palace to honour survivors of the Holocaust, Nazi persecution and the genocides which followed in Cambodia, Rwanda, Bosnia and Darfur.
 You can read more about this special event here.

-Image: Nachmi Barsam and His Royal Highness at a special reception for survivors at St James's Palace.
+Image: Holocaust survivor Nachmi Barsam and The former Prince of Wales at a special reception for survivors at St James’ Palace.